Midwife: United Kingdom

 Midwives are practitioners in their own right in the United Kingdom.
 They take responsibility for the antenatal, intrapartum and postnatal care of women up until 28 days after the birth, or as required thereafter.
 Midwives are the lead health care professional attending the majority of births, whether at home, in a midwife-led unit or in a hospital (although most births in the UK occur in hospitals).

 In December 2014 the National Institute for Health and Care Excellence updated its guidance regarding where women should give birth.
 The new guidance states that midwife-led units are safer than hospitals for women having straightforward (low risk) pregnancies.
 Its updated guidance also confirms that home birth is as safe as birth in a midwife-led unit or a traditional labour ward for the babies of low-risk pregnant women who have already had at least one child previously.

 Many midwives also work in the community.
 The role of community midwives includes making initial appointments with pregnant women, managing clinics, undertaking postnatal care in the home and attending home births.
 A community midwife typically has a pager, is responsible for a particular area and can be contacted by ambulance control when needed.
 Sometimes they are paged to help out in a hospital when there are insufficient midwives available.

 Most midwives work within the National Health Service, providing both hospital and community care, but a significant proportion work independently, providing total care for their clients within a community setting.
 However, recent government proposals to require insurance for all health professionals is threatening independent midwifery in England.

-Midwives are at all times responsible for the women they are caring for.
-They must know when to refer complications to medical staff, act as the women's advocate, and ensure that mothers retain choice and control over childbirth.
+Midwives are responsible for the women they are caring for.
+They refer complications to medical staff, act as the women's advocate, and ensure that mothers retain choice and control over childbirth.

 Most practising midwives in the United Kingdom are female: men account for less than 0.5 per cent of midwives on the register of the Nursing and Midwifery Council.